 This is a pretty simple one and means don’t dress like a Tourist.
 If you do you become a target for scams and theft.

 You know what I mean: leave the Hawaiian shirt or crop top at home!
-This serves two purposes: avoid becoming a target for scams and theft by not looking like a tourist, and to show respect, because in certain places exposing too much skin can be offensive.
+This serves two purposes: to avoid becoming a target for scams and theft by not looking like a tourist and to show respect because in certain places exposing too much skin can be offensive.